microsoft/xaml-designer-extensibility/documents/xaml-suggested-actions/xaml-designer-suggested-actions-provider-breakdown.md

     }
 }
 ```
 *Note: Not shown here, `SuggestedActionProvider` also contains a` GetPromotedActions()` function that can be overriden. **This is not currently supported and should not be used.***

+For more information on Token_Last and inheriting an existing provider, see [Provider Inheritance](./xaml-designer-suggested-actions-provider-inheritance.md).